johntimothybailey/johntimothybailey/README.md

   - I ❤️ learning from others thier philosophies and the implications of those ideas in society
   - I ❤️ discovering how storytelling ideas embaraced in business help build better teams and hiring processes.

-- 🤖 My most recent favorite technology is Flutter and Dart for the speed of development for Mobile and Desktop apps.
-  - Additionally, I am excited to use [React Native's new architecture](https://reactnative.dev/docs/the-new-architecture/why) in the near future

 ## Articles
 - [Crispin annoucement](https://dev.to/yamanu/crispin-logger-facade-for-flutter-1mn4)